NREL/EP-Launch/docs/cache.rst

 Cache File Operation
 ====================

-This documents how caching works within EP-Launch.
+This documents how caching works within EnergyPlus-Launch.
 Caching is how workflow runs and output data are persisted on disk.

 High Level Overview